It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 However, in the modern day and age vegetable rennet is much more commonly used.

-Finally, if you’re actually producing your own cheddar, or have even gone directly to a farm, the bitter taste could be down to undesirable organisms.
+Finally, if you’re actually producing your cheddar, or have even gone directly to a farm, the bitter taste could be down to undesirable organisms.

 Talking of unwanted stuff, what happens if you don’t refrigerate Cheddar cheese?